 The bonus component for these executive officers is a maximum (or "target") percentage of salary that is set by position level at the beginning of each fiscal year.
 The amount of the basic percentage is subjectively determined.
 The Committee believes that a significant portion of the total compensation of the executive officers should be bonus tied to Company earnings, and has minimized salary increases for this purpose.
 Bonus is earned and paid only to the extent that the Company has met its planned earnings per share for the fiscal year as set at the beginning of that fiscal year by the Board of Directors.
 If the Company earns less than 80% of the earnings per share planned for that fiscal year, then no bonus is earned or paid.
 If the Company earns 80% or more (but less than 100%) of the planned earnings per share, a prorated bonus is earned and paid.
-No amount greater than the target bonus can be earned by or paid to executive officers other than the CEO, even if the Company's earnings exceed that planned for the fiscal year.
+No amount greater than the CEO, even if the Company's earnings exceed that planned for the fiscal year.